| Alyssa Barnum

 Where I Studied Abroad: Morroco and Spain

 About Karen: Hi!!
 My name is Karen Rodriguez and I am a senior at CSU double majoring in Ethnic Studies and Sociology with a minor in legal studies!
 I have had the wonderful opportunity to study abroad twice during my time at CSU.
 I first studied abroad in Morroco in the winter break of 2022 with a staff and faculty-led program through TRIO Student Support Services that focused on Education and Culture.
 This experience was life-changing because it allowed me to learn a new language, experience a new culture, and create unforgettable memories.
 I also was able to study abroad in the Fall of 2024 in Madrid, Spain.
 This experience allowed me to visit various countries in Europe, live a city lifestyle, and discover more about myself and my career.
 These experiences have been life-changing for me, especially as a first-generation student and as a peer advisor, I want to encourage all students to study abroad.
-Studying abroad is meant for everyone and is possible which is why I’m super excited to help any and all start their journey!
+Studying abroad is meant for everyone and is possible which is why I’m super excited to help any and all start their journey! |

-Maren Lancaster
+| Maren Lancaster

-Area of Study: Interior Architecture and Design
+Area of Study: Interior Architecture

-Where I Want to Study Abroad: Copenhagen, Denmark
+Where I studied abroad: Copenhagen, Denmark

-About Maren: Hi everyone!
+Hi everyone!
 My name’s Maren and I’m a third year Interior Architecture student in the college of Health and Human Sciences at CSU!
 I was fortunate enough to spend the Summer of 2025 in Copenhagen, Denmark, with DIS Scandinavia.
 I traveled to multiple Scandinavian countries, met some incredible people, immersed myself in the Danish way of life, and learned so much about architecture, art, design, food, and culture.
 I also learned a lot about solo travel, navigating foreign transportation, and managing money while abroad.
 I certainly made memories to last a lifetime.
 Participating in field studies around Copenhagen and Denmark, as well as going on a study tour to Helsinki, Finland, broadened my perspective regarding traditional learning done in a classroom setting.
-As a peer advisor, I hope to aid students in achieving their goals to travel and experience other cultures while providing insight and answering questions!
+As a peer advisor, I hope to aid students in achieving their goals to travel and experience other cultures while providing insight and answering questions

-Maya Fink
+| Maya Fink

 Area of Study: Human Development and Family Studies